Inqnuam/serverless-aws-lambda/README.md

 Command line values will overwrite serverless.yml custom > serverless-aws-lambda values if they are set.

 Offline server supports ALB and APG endponts.
 Appropriate `event` object is sent to the handler based on your lambda declaration.
-However if your declare both `alb` and `http` into a single lambda `events` you have to set `X-Mock-Type` as header in your request. `X-Mock-Type` accepts `alb` or `apg`.
+However if your declare both `alb` and `http` into a single lambda `events` you have to set `X-Mock-Type` as header in your request or in your query string with `x_mock_type` which accepts `alb` or `apg`.
 Please note that invoking a lambda from sls CLI (`sls invoke local -f myFunction`) will not trigger the offline server.
 But you are still able to inject any event with `-d 'someData'` sls CLI option.

 ---